raspberrypilearning/hows-your-day/en/step_1.md

 The program has:
 + A start up screen
-+ The use of buttons to increase or decrease how you are feeling
++ The use of buttons to set the level of your mood.
-+ A graph and emoji and/or sounds to show how you are feeling.
++ A graph, an emoji, and/or sounds to show how you are feeling.

 1. Watch the start up animation and instructions
-2. Use Button A each time you feel happy and A each time you feel sad.
+2. Use Button A each time you feel happy and B each time you feel sad.
 3. Your mood will be displayed on a graph, and using an emoji.

 </div>